Adebukol8/SkyOps-Landing-Page/README.md

   Using VS Code's Remote SSH extension allowed me to develop directly on the server.
 This experience was new to me and taught me the benefits and limitations of remote development workflows.

 - **Honest Reflection**
-  This project pushed me out of my comfort zone in both front-end design and deployment.
-I improved my problem-solving skills, patience with version control, and learned to write cleaner, more maintainable CSS.
+  This project pulled me out of my comfort zone in both front-end design and deployment.
+I improved my problem-solving skills, patience with version control, and learned to write cleaner code and proper documentation of each step.

 ---